horychen/ACMSIMC_TUT/README.md

 - [IM] saturation: include iron core saturation effect into the induction motor model simulation.
 - [Both] inverter_model: simple inverter modeling based on the paper 1996-Choi.Sul-Inverter.

+## Visualization
+- The plots are made using package matplotlib.
+    - In branch animate, I tested the feature of waveform animation with matplotlib.
+- You can also try browser based libraries, e.g., plotly_express.

 ## Dependency under Windows
 - Anaconda 3 (you should be able to call python from cmd.exe)
 - MinGW (you should be able to call gcc from cmd.exe)
 - FEMM ([femm.info](http://www.femm.info/wiki/HomePage), you do not need this if you are not interested in Finite Element Analysis and motor design)
   - PyFEMM (a wrapper for FEMM API; use pip to install this)
+- Editor (optional): Sublime Text (preferred) or Visual Studio Code.

 ## Dependency under Linux
 - FEMM is a Windows-only FEA software.